- Chart

 Market Environment Factors

-AFMC is influenced by factors affecting the broader U.S. equity market, particularly the performance of mid-capitalization companies.
-Economic indicators like GDP growth, inflation, interest rate policies, and consumer sentiment play a significant role.
-Sector-specific trends and the relative attractiveness of value, momentum, and quality factors in the current market environment also impact its performance.
+AFMC is influenced by factors affecting the broader U.S. equity market, particularly the mid-cap segment.
+Economic indicators such as GDP growth, inflation, interest rate policies, and corporate earnings are significant.
+Sector-specific trends within mid-cap companies and the overall risk sentiment in the market also play a crucial role.

 Growth Trajectory